deavmi/docker/services/matterbridge/README.md

 matterbridge
 ============

-## `.env`

-Please ensure that the following Docker Compose interpolation variables are set:

-1. `MATTERBRIDGE_CONF_FILE`
-	* Path to the configuration file
+Nothing, setting the configuration file (which is expected to be placed at `/etc/matterbridge/matterbridge.toml`) is up to you.